mayurdzk/LittleEngine/README.md

 At the end of each gameplay frame, `FinishFrame()` will cause the game state of all primitives to be copied into their corresponding render states for the renderer to interpolate between until the next swap.

-There are several existing Entities, Components, UI Widgets and UI Contexts ready for use in "LEGame/Framework/UI".
+There are several existing Entities, Components, UI Widgets and UI Contexts ready for use in `LEGameFramework`.

 ### Solution Structure